dotnet/reactive/Rx.NET/Documentation/adr/0007-api-compatibility-verification.md

 ### Problems with the existing API Compatibility Tests

 Rx.NET has for years executed tests intended to verify that the public API does not change by accident.
-These test have used `[PublicApiGenerator`](https://github.com/PublicApiGenerator/PublicApiGenerator) to generate a C# source file that contains the public-facing API of an assembly.
+These tests have used `[PublicApiGenerator`](https://github.com/PublicApiGenerator/PublicApiGenerator) to generate a C# source file that contains the public-facing API of an assembly.
 For example, here's a fragment of the output it generates:

 ```cs
 namespace System.Reactive